Michael-F-Ellis/htmltree/README.md

 ### Using *htmltree* with [*Transcrypt™*](https://transcrypt.org/)
 This project was designed from the ground up to be compatible with Transcrypt to create a pure Python development environment  for HTML/CSS/JS on both sides of the client/server divide.

-You'll want to arrange for the htmltree.py file to be in or symbolically linked in the same directory as any other python files to be transpiled as part of your project.
-That's a current limitation of Transcrypt.
-It's on the list of issues at the Transcrypt repo and the author, Jacques de Hooge, has it on his list of upcoming enhancements.

-Other than that, all the functions should work the same as under CPython.
-If not, please file an issue so I can fix it!
+If you've installed *htmltree* with `pip`, Transcrypt will find it when transpiling your Python files to JavaScript if you import it as `htmltree`.
+If you have a need to install and access *htmltree* by other means,  see
+  * http://www.transcrypt.org/docs/html/special_facilities.html for information about Transcrypt's module mechanism and
+  * https://github.com/Michael-F-Ellis/htmltree/issues/3 for a discussion of some specific ways to locate htmltree at compile time.

 Also, look at the modules `sanitycheck.py` and `client.py` in the `tests/` directory as a template for developing and testing with htmltree and Transcrypt.
 For a more elaborate template with a built-in server, AJAX/JSON data updates and automatic rebuild/reload when source files change, see [NearlyPurePythonWebAppDemo](https://github.com/Michael-F-Ellis/NearlyPurePythonWebAppDemo)

+All the functions should work the same as under CPython.
+If not, please submit an issue on GitHub so I can fix it!

 ## List of wrapper functions